 |Linoleic acid (C18:2)||36.6||Others||0.2|

 Clinically Borage Seed Oil has been shown to be a very effective agent for treating skin disorders and for alleviating the inflammatory associated symptoms.
-Borage seed oil has been shown to be very effective in treating the redness, inflammation and moisture loss associated with dry skin it; appears to positively affect the texture, suppleness and moisture content of the skin.
+Borage seed oil has been shown to be very effective in treating the redness, inflammation, and moisture loss associated with dry skin it; appears to positively affect the texture, suppleness, and moisture content of the skin.
 The topical application of borage seed oil has also been shown to reduced or eliminate the irritation induced by the use of AHAs and/or retinoids.
-Applying Our Hero Product* following the application of Retinoids and or AHA's (Alpha-Hydroxy Acids) is helping your skin on its own healing journey. *Our hero product will be launching 2019
+Applying Our Hero Product* following the application of Retinoids and or AHA's (Alpha-Hydroxy Acids) is helping your skin on its own healing journey.

 Until next time

 be human | be kind | be you